sudo-Tiz/asus-numpad/README.md

 ### Numlock seems to be disabled

-When typing on the numpad, if it seems that numlock is disabled, you need to activate it, either with the *Numlock* key or by editing `/etc/asus-numpad/layout.json` and setting `"numlock_is_enabled": false`.
+When typing on the numpad, if it seems that numlock is disabled, you need to activate it, either with the *Numlock* key or by editing `/etc/asus-numpad/layout.json` and setting `"simulate_numlock": false`.
 In this case, restart the service (`sudo systemctl restart asus-numpad`).

 ### View logs